Anatomical bronchial stent with a slightly conical shape, graduated wall resistance and enhanced fixation capacity.

 The Stening® Class is indicated to maintain airway patency in various obstructive and stenosing bronchial conditions.

 The Stening® Class is offered in a wide range of sizes, with diameters from 10 to 14 mm and lengths from 30 to 50 mm.
-The code indicates the diameter and length (for example, CLASS 12-40 corresponds to a 12 mm diameter and a 40 mm length).
+The code indicates the proximal diameter and length (for example, CLASS 12-40 corresponds to a 12 mm diameter and a 40 mm length).

 | Code | Diameter | Length |